bee42/docker-orchestration-swarming/slidefire/slides.md

 * Portability
   * Build in one environment, distributed and run on many others
 * Scalability
-  * Easy to spin up new containers or migrate to more powerful features
+  * Easy to spin up new containers
+  * Fast migrate to more powerful features

 -
 ### Microservices meets docker